-- One-quarter is expected to be accommodated in Wellington City (excluding Tawa), including the Let's Get Wellington Moving (LGWM) corridor8. - Nearly one-third is expected to be accommodated in the eastern corridor from Lower Hutt to Masterton. - The remainder (just over 40%) is expected to be accommodated in the western corridor from Tawa to Levin.
+- One-quarter is expected to be accommodated in Wellington City (excluding Tawa), including the Let's Get Wellington Moving (LGWM) corridor8. - Nearly one-third is expected to be accommodated in the eastern corridor from Lower Hutt to Masterton.
+Just over one third of the growth in this corridor is expected to be in the Wairarapa. - The remainder (just over 40%) is expected to be accommodated in the western corridor from Tawa to Levin.